-• A1 in Member State A has to declare consignment with Member State of destination B (value of goods before processing);

-• A1' in Member State B has to declare arrival with Member State of origin A (value of goods before processing);

-- B1 in Member State B has nothing to declare; - B2 in Member State B has nothing to declare.
+- A1 in Member State A has to declare intra-EU export with Member State of destination B (value of goods before processing); - A1' in Member State B has to declare intra-EU import with Member State of origin A (value of goods before processing); - B1 in Member State B has nothing to declare; - B2 in Member State B has nothing to declare.

-NB: The Intrastat dispatch declaration is made by A1 in the Member State where the intra-Community delivery takes place A1' using the transaction code 4.3 (B2 becomes owner of the goods, while A1 is no longer owner of the goods).
+Note: The Intrastat dispatch declaration is made by A1 in the Member State where the intra-Community delivery takes place A1' using the transaction code 4.3 (B2 becomes owner of the goods, while A1 is no longer owner of the goods).

-Goods processing is done on behalf of the buyer
+b.2 Goods processing is done on behalf of the buyer